sharmayajush/lumel_crud/README.md

 ### 1. Gin Framework

-- Migrated from Gorilla Mux to Gin for better performance and simplicity.
+- Used Gin for better performance and simplicity.

 - Provides built-in middleware support for logging, recovery, and routing.